Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/02-Create a Web App.md

 In this task, we will test the web app.

 1. Wait for the Web App to deploy.
-Once deployemnt got success click **Go to resource**.
+Once deployment gets success click **Go to resource**.

    ![](../images/lab2-image5.png)